mdn/content/files/en-us/web/css/@property/index.md

 The **`@property`** [CSS](/en-US/docs/Web/CSS) [at-rule](/en-US/docs/Web/CSS/At-rule) is part of the [CSS Houdini](/en-US/docs/Web/Guide/Houdini) umbrella of APIs.
 It allows developers to explicitly define their {{cssxref('--*', 'CSS custom properties')}}, allowing for property type checking and constraining, setting default values, and defining whether a custom property can inherit values or not.

 The `@property` rule represents a custom property registration directly in a stylesheet without having to run any JS.
-Valid `@property` rules result in a registered custom property, as if {{domxref('CSS.registerProperty_static', 'registerProperty')}} had been called with equivalent parameters.
+Valid `@property` rules result in a registered custom property, as if {{domxref('CSS.registerProperty_static', 'registerProperty()')}} had been called with equivalent parameters.

 ## Syntax